Run Program Action Advanced Tab

 Password: Specifies the password of the user account (optional).

-Options: Specifies a logon option (optional).
+Options: Specifies a logon option (optional, applies only if credentials are supplied).

 Logon with profile: Log on, then load the user profile in the HKEY_USERS registry key.
 Loading the profile can be time-consuming, so it is best to use this only if you must access the information in the HKEY_CURRENT_USER registry key.
 If this option is not specified, access to information in the HKEY_CURRENT_USER registry key may not produce results that are consistent with a normal interactive logon.